codeineKebab/codeineKebab/README.md

 # Hello guys, I very much love kebab.
-> i dunno how codeine taste, but my friend does and says its nice so
+> I dunno how codeine taste, but my friend does and says its nice so